lunarc/lunarc_docs/docs/aurora_faq.md

 Many packages that were installed in standard locations have now been moved to the module system.
 Please search for the package using **module spider** before contacting the helpdesk.

 ## I can not find my software package in the module system
 On Aurora a hierarchical module naming scheme is deployed.
 This is explained in a special [software guide](http://lunarc-documentation.readthedocs.org/en/latest/aurora_modules/).
-Please contact Lunarc support if you cannot locate your package with the **module spider** command.
+Please contact LUNARC support if you cannot locate your package with the **module spider** command.

 ## Loading a module unloads pre-requisites from a previously loaded module